AryeoHQ/aryeo-api-ruby-sdk/docs/OrdersApi.md

 > <OrderCollection> get_orders(opts)

-Get orders available to a group.
+List all orders.

-Get orders of a group.
+Lists all orders of a group.

 ### Examples